Battle of Teugen-Hausen: Teugn and Hausen

-By this time both sides had received reinforcements.
-On the French side, the last two units of Saint-Hilaire's division, the 72nd and 105th Line Infantry Regiments deployed near Teugn.
+By this time, both sides had received reinforcements.
+On the French side, the last two units of Saint-Hilaire's division, the 72nd and 105th Line Infantry Regiments, deployed near Teugn.
 For the Austrians, General-Major Alois Liechtenstein brought up the first brigade of Feldmarschall-Leutnant Franz Xaver Saint-Julien's division.
 Hohenzollern launched a frontal attack on the 57th Line.
 At the same time he sent half of Alois Liechtenstein's brigade through the woods to envelop the French left flank.
 Davout's chief of staff, Général de Division Jean Dominique Compans, alertly sent the 72nd Line to stop the flanking move.
 The French caught the Austrians just as they began to deploy from column into line and hustled them back into the trees.

 Lusignan, Saint-Julien, and Alois Liechtenstein called for another effort.
 One of Vukassovich's hussar regiments swept out of the woods, heading for the 57th Line's flank.
-The left battalion of the 57th formed square and drove off the horsemen.
+The left battalion of the 57th formed a square and drove off the horsemen.
 With their generals displaying front-line leadership, the Austrian attack roared out of the woods and fell on the French troops lining the first ridge.
 The push collapsed in the face of converging musketry from the defenders' concave line and a thrust against its left flank by the 3rd Line.

 Alois Liechtenstein bravely led the Würzburg Infantry Regiment No. 23 in another charge, this time against one French flank.
 This thrust finally succeeded in shoving the French off the first ridge, though Liechtenstein fell badly wounded.
 A lull ensued in which Davout personally rallied Saint-Hilaire's exhausted survivors.

 Davout's artillery arrived about 3:00 pm, having been delayed by a staff blunder.
 Backed by artillery support for the first time, the tired French infantry retook the first ridge.
 An artillery colonel scouted the woods on the Austrian right flank and found a promising position to post his guns.
 When he reported his discovery to Saint-Hilaire, the two improvised a new attack.
 Saint-Hilaire waved his men forward in a new frontal attack while a horse artillery battery slipped into position unnoticed by the Austrians.

 The advance guard of Friant's division soon appeared, aiming for the Austrian right flank.
 Suddenly, the French unmasked their hidden battery, opening a destructive enfilade fire.
 The shocked Austrians rapidly lost ground.
-About this time, the last of Saint-Julien's brigades under General-Major Josef Bieber put in an appearance.
+About this time, the last of Saint-Julien's brigades under General Major Josef Bieber put in an appearance.
 A counterattack by one of Bieber's regiments halted the French pursuit, though Moritz Liechtenstein was wounded.
 At 5:00 pm a violent thunderstorm swept across the area, ending the battle.